eslint/eslint/docs/rules/no-sequences.md

 This rule forbids the use of the comma operator, with the following exceptions:

 * In the initialization or update portions of a `for` statement.
+* By default, if the expression sequence is explicitly wrapped in parentheses.
+This exception can be removed with the `allowInParentheses` option.

 Examples of **incorrect** code for this rule: